FAQ #1 – How long can cord blood be stored?

 What happens after the cord blood is received?

 Immediately after the cord blood is received it is processed for long term storage.
 The cord blood is volume reduced to isolate the stem cells and to remove the plasma and red blood cells.
 The sterility of the sample is tested and the maternal sample is tested for infectious diseases.
+A viability test and stem cell count are also performed on the sample.
 The sample is then cryogenically frozen and cryogenically stored and preserved for long term preservation.

 Will I receive confirmation that my child’s cord blood has been banked successfully?